nathanworden/JS225-Object-Oriented-JavaScript/Study Guide for 225 Assessment Part 1.md

 #### Creating and using private data

+- Closures let a function access any variable that was in scope when the function was defined.
+- You can use closures to make variables "private" to a function, or set of functions, and inaccessible elsewhere.
+- Closures allow functions to "carry around" values for later use.
 - Functions close over or enclose the context at their definition point, so we call them closures.
 They always have access to that context, regardless of when and where the program invokes the function.
 Here's some code that uses a closure to increment and log a number with each call:

 ```javascript